oscarbenjamin/fcp/src/makefiles.md

 make files even if I prefer spaces in Python files but that's not true of all editors.

-If you use spaces instead of tabs in your Makefile then you will see the helpful error message:
+If you use spaces instead of tabs in your Makefile then you will see one of the following helpful error messages:

 ~~~~
 $ make stuff.exe